SirBob01/FuzzyJS/README.md

 # FuzzyJS

 A lightweight fuzzy search implementation for JavaScript.
-It uses the Damerau–Levenshtein algorithm to calculate the edit distance between each pair of tokens in the strings and an n-gram hashtable to probabilistically determine their weighted similarity score.
+It uses the Jaccard index for intersections, the Damerau–Levenshtein algorithm to measure the edit distance between token pairs, and an n-gram hashtable to probabilistically determine the total weighted similarity score.

 # Dependencies